maciek01/dronegprs/README.md

 sudo raspi-config

-and enable camera then restar RPi
+and enable camera then restar RPi.
+Test camera: raspivid -o vid.h264

+It shoudl capyture 10 secs of jmpeg video

-run:
+Then run:

 bin/update-pi.sh (may require some manual "pushing")